caseycronyn/Pragmatic-Programmer-Power-Editing-VS-Code-MacOS/README.md

 ## Power Editing
 ## VS Code, macOS, cheat sheet

 Here is a cheat sheet I made for Topic 18 of the Pragmatic Programmer on editor fluency.
-It contains all of the challenges listed on pages 81/ 82 of the 20th Anniversary Edition, and it is for macOS.
+It contains all of the challenges listed in chronological order on pages 81/ 82 of the 20th Anniversary Edition, and it is for macOS.

 | Category           | Shortcut                | Action                                            |
 |--------------------|-------------------------|---------------------------------------------------|